-Marketing department in a telecom operator company work hard to define rental & usage charges for different products and services.
-These charges are defined keeping other competitors and regulatory in mind.
-Broadly speaking there are two type of tariffs, also called rate or price plans depending terminology used in different billing system.
+Marketing department in a telecom operator company works hard to define rental & usage charges for different products and services.
+These charges are defined keeping other competitors and regulations in mind.
+Broadly speaking, there are two type of tariffs, also called rate or price plans, depending terminology used in different billing system.

-There could be different type of charges to be applied for a product and associated services.
-For a given product, an operator can define one or more of the following charges but they are not limited to only these charges, there could be some other type of charges depending on country, location and business situation:
+There could be different types of charges to be applied for a product and associated services.
+For a given product, an operator can define one or more of the following charges, but they are not limited to only these charges, there could be some other type of charges depending on country, location, and business situation −

-Product Periodic Charges: These are the charges which can be applied on monthly or bi-monthly or years basis as a rental of the product and service provided.
+Product Periodic Charges − These are the charges, which can be applied on monthly or bi-monthly or yearly basis as a rental of the product and service provided.

-Product Usage Charges: This is most important type of charge which would be applied base on the usage of the service.
-For example call per minute, or per second, data download per MB, etc.
+Product Usage Charges − This is most important type of charge, which would be applied based on the usage of the service.
+For example, call per minute or per second, data download per MB, etc.

-These catalogues are maintained in the billing system but they are also made available to front end system so that different tariffs can be applied to the customer which creating customer account.
+These catalogues are maintained in the billing system, but they are also made available to front end system so that different tariffs can be applied to the customer while creating customer account.

 All the prices are defined based on products and their packages as well.
 There could be different combinations of products giving different prices in different packages.

-There may be situation when an operator would like to charge their customers in advance for some services and in the end of every month for some services.
+There may be situation, when an operator would like to charge their customers in advance for some services and at the end of every month for some other services.

 So while configuring different charges, billing system should give a provision to configure charges in advance and it is always optional for the operators if they want to configure a particular price in-advance or in-arrears.

-NOTE: Usage charges can not be taken in advance until they are lump-sum because you never know how much usage a customer is going to generate in coming month.
-If they are lump-sum amount then you can take that amount in advance and let the customer use unlimited based on their requirement.
+NOTE − Usage charges can not be taken in advance until they are lump-sum because you never know how much usage a customer is going to generate in the coming month.
+If they are lump-sum amount, then you can take that amount in advance and let the customers use unlimited services based on their requirements.

-Consider a situation when a customer takes phone connection in the middle of the month and his invoice needs to be generated on 1st of every month.
-If prices are non-proratable, billing system would charge the customer for the whole month which would not be fair with the customer.
-Same apply at the termination, if customer terminates a service in the middle of the month then operator may not be willing to charge the customer of rest of the month.
+Consider a situation, when a customer takes phone connection in the middle of the month and his invoice needs to be generated on the first day of every month.
+If prices are non-proratable, billing system would charge the customer for the whole, month which would not be fair with the customer.
+Same apply at the termination, if customer terminates a service in the middle of the month, then operator may not be willing to charge the customer for rest of the month.

-So billing system should provide an option to configure particular prices to be pro-ratable as well as non-proratable and let the operator choose what suites them best.
+So billing system should provide an option to configure the particular prices to be pro-ratable as well as non-proratable and let the operators choose what suites them best.

 A good billing system provides an option to override base prices at the time they are given to the customer.

-For example, for a particular product base prices in the catalogue are defined $30 per month but customer is not ready to pay $30 per month and based on some bargaining, he is ready to pay $25 per month.
-In such situation customer service representative (CSR) should be able to override defined base price $30 and add them as $25 at the time of customer creation in the system.
+For example, for a particular product base prices in the catalogue are defined $30 per month but customer is not ready to pay $30 per month, and based on some bargaining, he is ready to pay $25 per month.
+In such a situation, customer service representative (CSR) should be able to override defined base price $30 and add them as $25 at the time of customer creation in the system.